LeonLow97-Sandbox/vue-bootcamp/boris_paskhaver/unit-testing.md

 - Vue Testing Library
   - For testing the rendering of components.
   - Wraps Vue Test Utils and DOM Testing Library under the hood
-  - Simulating a virtual browser without actually using the actual browser.
+  - Allows us to mount and interact with Vue components in a simulated browser environment.

 ## What is unit test?